Sitefinity/nextjs-samples/README.md

 * src/app/api/template-interceptor* -> Api route related to the proxy logic.
 The purpose of this route is to intercept the page templates response and inject a custom page template that will serve as a base for all of the future templates.

-## Home page

-The default behavior for the home page is to redirect the root '/' path to '/home'.
-This can be configured in **next.config.js file**

 ## Custom api routes
 When using the RestClient in custom API routes be sure to initialize it first